 - And more

 Key Concerns While Testing

-- Portability: How does the product travel, and is it TSA-approved for carry on travel?
+- Portability: How does the product travel, and is it TSA-approved for

 - Ease of Use: Can I pack and use this product on the go with relative ease?

 - Performance: How does the product actually work in hot, cold, sweaty, stinky, real-world travel conditions?